rainbowdashlabs/sql-java/README.md

 # Best practises

-While working with databases I developed some best practises.
+While working with databases I found some best practises I want to share with you.

 ## Prepared Statements

 Using prepared statements is crucial when writing user input into your database.\
 Prepared statements will protect you from SQLInjection.
 They will also improve performance because the database can cache these statements better.\
 They will also ensure that your value is interpreted correctly.
-So your string stays a string and your integer stays a integer.
+So your string stays a string, and your integer stays a integer.

-You can see a prepared statement below.
-Dont think about the SQL query itself for now.\
+You can see a prepared statement below. don't think about the SQL query itself for now.\
 You may notice the `?` inside the query.
 These are placeholders for the actual values.\
 These values are set by the `set...()` methods provided by the PreparedStatement object.\
 You need to choose the correct method to set your value, which is pretty straight forward.
 Then you enter the number of